-This is a game for people who just want a few rounds of car-smashing fun and nothing else.
+This is a cool game for people who just want a few rounds of car-smashing fun and nothing else.
 And with that in mind, this game delivers what is demanded by any twisted metal or destruction derby fan.
 Wreckfest has some nice features such as car customisation and body upgrades to make the actual combat and car crashing more interesting.
 While the racing element of the game provides competition the real fun to be had within the game is completely smashing up and wrecking other players cars.

 In what is probably the best arcade car wrecking game ever released, the PS4 gets a remastered version thanks to Criterion Games.
 Are you ready to smash up downtown or take it to the mountain roads are you aim to completely destroy your friends cars?
 Race your vehicles in an open world throughout hundreds of miles of road in varied terrains with more than 70 different cars to wreck along the way.

 There is a reason why plenty of folks decided to back the crowdfunding for this game: it is because the developers know how to deliver great action.
 In terms of graphics and audio, Reincarnation is still a little on the last-gen era side of things.
 But of course, we are not here for the eye-candy, we are here for car crashes, explosions, and the most satisfying collisions you can have –and those are exactly the things that Carmageddon actually delivers.
 Tons of civilians to run over, smart enemy challengers that are oh-so-enticing to defeat, and of course, wicked car designs that are simply built for total carnage (yes, pun intended).